ghBrianG/radiuid/README.md

  - show log                                       |  Show the RadiUID log file
  - show acct-logs                                 |  Show the log files currently in the FreeRADIUS accounting directory
  - show livelog                                   |  Show current live log processing settings and status
- - show run (xml | set)                           |  Show the RadiUID configuration in XML format (default) or as set commands
+ - show run (yaml | set)                          |  Show the RadiUID configuration in YAML format (default) or as set commands
- - show config (xml | set)                        |  Show the RadiUID configuration in XML format (default) or as set commands
+ - show config (yaml | set)                       |  Show the RadiUID configuration in YAML format (default) or as set commands
  - show clients (file | table)                    |  Show the FreeRADIUS clients and config file
  - show status                                    |  Show the RadiUID and FreeRADIUS service statuses
  - show mappings (<target> | all | consistency)   |  Show the current IP-to-User mappings of one or all targets or check consistency